-In the days that followed our revelation about Silverbrook, Angus was resigned in doing anything other than studying the history of the Worgen, and trying to figure out why the creatures might have made their way to this place.
-Christine and I found ourselves with little to do, but that changed when an Alliance soldier arrived with a dire report.
-The work at the Hollowstone Mine had gone silent.
+In the days that followed our revelation about Goldbrook, Angus was resigned in doing anything other than studying the history of the Lycanthrope, and trying to figure out why the creatures might have made their way to this place.
+Christine and I found ourselves with little to do, but that changed when a Stonehaven soldier arrived with a dire report.
+The work at the Stonehollow Mine had gone silent.

 We decided it was in our best interested to investigate.

 The mine was a full day’s ride from the Lodge, and we steered far away from Goldbrook to make sure we didn’t draw any unwanted attention.
 When we arrived at the mine, it took only seconds to know what had happened to these poor souls.

 The smell of death hit our noses, overwhelming us.

 We were just about to turn back, when we heard the sound of metal on metal clashing in the distance.
 We got closer, peering down the mine entrance, and we saw something rather unexpected.